kulshekhar/ts-jest/TROUBLESHOOTING.md

 In this case **some-module** is the problem and needs to be transformed.
-By adding the following line to the configuration file it will tell Jest which modules shouldnt be ignored during the transformation step:
+By adding the following line to the configuration file it will tell Jest which modules shouldn't be ignored during the transformation step:

 ```javascript
 module.exports = {